 Facebook and Twitter began as social media platforms and have both grown into a global presence reaching far beyond networking.
 News, commerce, entertainment, and many more industries are heavily impacted by the two tech giants.
-Both companies are shaping the way society interacts and they are are relatively open to meetings exploring growth, marketing, commerce, and data.
+Both companies are shaping the way society interacts and they are are relatively open to meetings exploring growth, marketing plan, commerce, and data.
 Twitter has a large building in the heart of downtown San Francisco right next to Reason, while Facebook has two main beautiful campuses located in the south bay.

 For a more hardware-centric focus, companies like Apple, Tesla, and NASA are the way to go.
-From the phones we use to the cars we drive, companies like these are heavily incorporated in the daily life of consumers.
+From the phones we use to the cars we drive, companies like these are heavily incorporated into the daily life of consumers.
 Of course, NASA is also a hub for innovation, literally pushing the limits of our knowledge with every bit of progress made.

 Intel and Stanford can provide slightly more edifying experiences, with an academic audience in mind for each tour given.
-Intel has an entire museum devoted to the path of innovation taken by the company many times over, and Stanford is a highly respected research institution which is making huge strides in nearly every field.
+Intel has an entire museum devoted to the path of innovation taken by the company many times over, and Stanford is a highly respected research institution that is making huge strides in nearly every field.

 Then of course a tour of the innovation in the Bay Area wouldn’t be complete without visiting a Venture Capital firm and a startup incubator.
-A16Z and Y Combinator, respectively are industry leaders and host market development program.
+A16Z and Y Combinator, respectively are industry leaders and host market development programs.
 There are many, many others as well, so don’t hesitate to research what firms and incubators may be right for your concept, company, or product!